-This Court believes that this is the common ground found by the McMonagle court with regard to the Roselli and Poltonowicz cases. ". . . mailing may be the only mechanism whereby a candidate can assume that due diligence on his part will actually result in timely filing."26 While this carves out a narrow exception to the "actually in the governing authority's office" requirement, it is not so narrowly defined to suggest it only results when impediments are created along the way as Petitioners would argue.
-This Court, therefore, holds that, consistent with McMonagle, where the evidence uncontrovertibly shows that the Statement of Financial Interests was placed in the mail on or before the deadline for filing and the Post Office, therefore, "receives" it, it serves to fix the date for filina for purposes of compliance with 65 Pa.
-C.S.A. ş 1104(b)(2).
+This Court believes that this is the common ground found by the McMonagle court with regard to the Roselli and Poltonowicz cases. "... mailing may be the only mechanism whereby a candidate can assume that due diligence on his part will actually result in timely filing."26 While this carves out a narrow exception to the "actually in the governing authority's office" requirement, it is not so narrowly defined to suggest it only results when impediments are created along the way as Petitioners would argue.
+This Court, therefore, holds that, consistent with McMonagle, where the evidence uncontrovertibly shows that the Statement of Financial Interests was placed in the mail on or before the deadline for filing and the Post Office, therefore, "receives" it, it serves to fix the date for filing for purposes of compliance with 65 Pa.
+C.S.A. § 1104(b)(2).
 Accordingly, the petitions of Mrs. Nothstein to strike the Nominating Petitions of Schwab and Berger will be denied.

 We now turn to the challenges of Mr. Nothstein to the Nominating Petitions of Democrats Barry and Pfeiffer.
 In regards to those statements, Confer testified that those statements also were not in the Township offices as of March 10, 2015.
 Respondent Barry testified that in the morning of March 9, 2015, he and Pfeiffer personally delivered their Nominating Petitions to the Carbon County Bureau of Elections.
-Thereafter, Barry returned home, made photocopies of both of their Statements of Financial Interests, and then placed them in the mail, addressed to the Township.
-Pfeiffer testified and corroborated what Barry said and in addition indicated that he authorized Barry to mail his as well.
-Ms. Confer testified that with regards to the Statements of Financial Interests for Barry and Pfeiffer, the only ones she received were the ones hand delivered by Barry on 3/19/15.27
+Thereafter, Barry returned home, made photocopies of both of their Statements of Financial Interests, and then placed them in the mail, addressed to the

-Id. at 181.
+26 Id. at 181.